rtmigo/tabular_dart/README.md

 Dart library for easily displaying tabular data in a visually appealing ASCII table format.

-`tabular` converts a Dart list to a Markdown table.
+`tabular` converts a Dart list to a `String` with a Markdown table.

 The library is inspired by python's [tabulate](https://pypi.org/project/tabulate/) and [pretty_table](https://pypi.org/project/prettytable/).
 But the Tabular